 - 24/7 Academic Support from our LSAT faculty

 - More than 120 hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Full access to the LSAT study tools in our Online Resource Center—here, students can score LSAT PrepTests, examine score reports, take psychometric quizzes, watch instructional videos and read written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and review academic bulletins concerning the LSAT and law school admissions

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 8000 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 8000 actual LSAT questions

 - Systematic classification of every question type for every released LSAT question

-- Fifteen full-length diagnostic exams and access to comprehensive score reports for each
+- Eighteen full-length diagnostic exams and access to comprehensive score reports for each